MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsInboundBlockedNumberPattern.md

 PS C:> Set-CsInboundBlockedNumberPattern -Identity "BlockAutomatic" -Pattern "^\+11234567890"
 ```

-This cmdlet modifies a blocked number pattern to block inbound calls from +11234567890 number.
+This example modifies a blocked number pattern to block inbound calls from +11234567890 number.

 ## PARAMETERS